Nicko McBrain: Artistry

 Steve Harris remarks that "...he can play all kinds of music.
 Drummers from other bands sit round the back of him to see what he's doing, but he's got his kit set so he doesn't even look at what he's hitting half the time".
 After McBrain joined the band in 1982, Harris also noted how much easier playing with McBrain was for a songwriter, with Adrian Smith claiming that, "Steve loves playing with him.
 [They] used to work for hours going over these bass and drum patterns."

 In 1988, McBrain collaborated with Andrew Chapman on a book entitled Iron Maiden & Nicko McBrain's Rhythms of the Beast, which was published by Warner Bros.
 Music in 1990.
 The book featured complete transcriptions of McBrain's drum work on twelve classic Iron Maiden songs, including six live versions as recorded on the band's 1985 album Live After Death.
 After selling internationally for several years, the book was taken out of print.
 Used copies are occasionally found for sale online.

 In 1991, McBrain released an instructional drum video, entitled Rhythms of the Beast (not related to the above book of the same name), which was re-released on DVD in 2010.
 The video features McBrain demonstrating his technique, and covers tuning, soloing and parts of the drum kit.

+Awards, accolades and titles

-In 2020, McBrain was inducted into the Modern Drummer Hall of Fame.
+Nicko McBrain is often considered among the best and most influential heavy metal/hard rock drummers of all time.
+In 2008, he was inducted into Guitar Centre's Drum Legends Hall of Fame and, in 2020, into the Modern Drummer Hall of Fame.
+A year later McBrain was inducted into Rhythm Magazine Hall of Fame.

+In March 2024, McBrain performed in three concerts during the 52nd Mountbatten Festival of Music at the Royal Albert Hall.
+He stated that his involvement in this cultural event was a once-in-a-lifetime honour.

+Since 2019, McBrain has been an International Brand Ambassador and Director of British Drum Company.